-- Discrete Event Simulation of Transactional Memory: It introduces a new tool that allows researchers to understand the benefits of different contention management strategies. - Graphical Output: The tool includes support for generating plots of transaction executions that allow researchers to easily understand the performance of contention managers.

-- Random Execution Generation: The tool supports generating random executions to evaluate contention managers.
-A user can control the key parameters of these executions including: the length of transactions, the number of threads, and the number of objects accessed. - Transaction Tracing: We have instrumented a software transactional memory implementation to record traces that can be used as input to the tool. - Tiered Contention Managers: We develop new tiered contention managers that combine a livelock-prone contention manager with desirable properties with a livelock-immune contention manager.
-Tiered managers have the potential to provide the benefits of both the individual contention managers while avoiding their downsides. - Evaluation: We have recorded execution traces for all of the STAMP benchmarks and used these traces with our simulator to explore the behavior of a wide range of contention managers.
+- Discrete Event Simulation of Transactional Memory: It introduces a new tool that allows researchers to understand the benefits of different contention management strategies. - Graphical Output: The tool includes support for generating plots of transaction executions that allow researcher to easily understand the performance of contention managers. - Random Execution Generation: The tool supports generating random executions to evaluate contention managers.
+A user can control the key parameters of these executions including: the length of transactions, the number of threads, and the number of objects accessed. - Transaction Tracing: We have instrumented a software transactional memory implementation to record traces that can be used as input to the tool. - Evaluation: We have recorded execution traces for all of the STAMP benchmarks and used these traces with our simulator to explore the behavior of a wide range of contention managers.